YichanKim/software_systems_assignment_2/README.md

    ```

 ### Admin Client
-To run a client with admin privileges (so you can use `kick$`), you need to modify the client to bind to port 6666.
+To run a client with admin privileges (so you can use `kick$`), modify the client to bind to port 6666.

 ---
 ## Notes